chanced/esquire/README.md

 ## Todo

 Testing is incredibly light to non-existent right now.
-Even though some, especially fields, have been marked as "done", they still need tests.
-I'm merely checking them off because their structure is intact.
+I'm merely checking these off to keep track of which structures are done so even if they are marked as such, they undoubtly lack sufficient testing.

 ### [Field Mappings](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/mapping-types.html)